Nice to meet you,

 Overview

-Create a natural language processing model that matched user resumes with jobs and delivered a daily ranked list of prospective jobs postings.
+Create a natural language processing model that matched user resumes with jobs and delivered a daily ranked list of prospective job postings.

 Lessons Learned / Challenges

-• Balancing performance and functionality: The job scraping and matching for users involved compute-intensive operations due to the ML model.
-Using serverless asychronous data processing could not only alleviate server load but could also improve user experience.
+- Balancing performance and functionality: The job scraping and matching for users involved compute-intensive operations due to the ML model.
+Using serverless asynchronous data processing could not only alleviate server load but could also improve user experience.

-• Tuning the algorithm: We could stack programatic rules with the machine learning algorithm to deliver more accurate predictionos.
+- Tuning the algorithm: We could stack programmatic rules with the machine learning algorithm to deliver more accurate predictions.

 Details